imgag/aiDIVA/README.md

 ## HPO Resources

-The HPO resources needed for the prioritization step can be found in the `data` folder.
+The HPO resources required for the prioritization step need to be downloaded before using aiDIVA.
+See the [instructions](https://github.com/imgag/aiDIVA/blob/master/doc/aidiva/hpo_resources.md) (found in the `doc/aidiva` folder) for the relevant download links.
+You can place the generated files in the `data/hpo_resources` folder.
 The path to the files is specified in the configuration file make sure that it leads to the correct location.
-Although we used networkx v3.4 to create the HPO graph it should also be possible to use networkx in version 1 or 2.
-We included some workarounds to still support the older versions.

-To recreate the HPO resources please head over to the detailed [instructions](https://github.com/imgag/aiDIVA/blob/master/doc/aidiva/recreate_hpo_resources.md) found in the `doc/aidiva` folder.

-Protein interactions based on String-DB v11.0b

-Last update of HPO and other resources: 22nd May, 2023

 ## Pathogenicity Prediction